Fred Lane (American football): Death

-On July 6, 2000, Fred's wife, Deidra Lane, shot and killed him as he entered their home.
-His keys were still in the lock and he had been shot twice with a 12-gauge shotgun - once in the chest and a second time in the back of the head, apparently at point-blank range.
-Deidra Lane pleaded guilty to voluntary manslaughter in 2003.
+On July 6, 2000, Fred's wife, Deidra Lane, shot and killed him as he was entering their home.
+His keys were still in the lock, and he had been shot twice with a 12-gauge shotgun, apparently at point-blank range.
+Deidra pleaded guilty to voluntary manslaughter in 2003.

-Prosecutors at her sentencing described Deidra Lane as an abusive woman who killed her husband for life insurance.
-Defense attorneys called her a battered wife who killed in self-defense.
-A judge sentenced her to seven years and 11 months, ruling her actions were premeditated and deliberate, that she acted with malice and shot him a second time after he had already been rendered helpless.
+At her sentencing, prosecutors described Deidra as an abusive woman, who had murdered her husband for life insurance.
+On the other hand, her defense attorneys claimed that she had killed him in self-defense.

+A judge ruled that her actions were intentional and premeditated, saying that she had purposefully shot him a second time after he was already rendered helpless.
+She was sentenced to 7 years and 11 months in prison.

-Deidra Lane received credit for jail time served waiting on a federal charge of conspiracy to commit bank larceny.
-She pleaded guilty and served four months for that charge.
-Lane was released on March 3, 2009.
+Deidra received credit for jail time she served while waiting on a federal charge of conspiracy to commit larceny.
+She pleaded guilty to that charge, and served an additional 4 months for it.
+She was released from prison on March 3, 2009.